Lemon Cheesecake

 Instructions

-- In a bowl, mix graham cracker crumbs, 1/4 cup sugar, and melted butter.
-Press firmly into the bottom of the pan to form a crust.
+- Combine graham cracker crumbs, melted butter, and sugar.
+Press mixture into bottom of pan to form crust.

-- In a large bowl, beat cream cheese and 1 cup sugar until smooth and fluffy.
+- In a large mixing bowl, beat cream cheese and sugar until smooth.

-- Mix in sour cream, heavy cream, flour, lemon zest, lemon juice, and vanilla extract until fully combined.
+- Mix in sour cream, lemon juice, lemon zest, and vanilla extract.
+Add cornstarch if using.

-- Bake for 55–65 minutes, or until the center is set but slightly jiggly.
+- Bake for 50-60 minutes until center is slightly jiggly but set.

-- Turn off oven, crack the door, and let cheesecake cool inside for 1 hour.
+- Turn off oven, crack door, and let cool inside for 1 hour.

 Notes